arbimo/Casablanca/doc/Project Description.md

     ?text <bif:contains> "Casablanca" }
 }
 ```

+> **Note** : an entity might appear several times in the same variable (DISTINCT is not used).
+This is useful for ranking (the more times a term appears, the more it is likely to be a match).

 > **Note** : Performance might increase by moving `?text <bif:contains> "Casablanca"` to the root of the search.